Toni Lehtinen

 Toni-Pekka Lehtinen (born 5 May 1984) is a Finnish football manager and former player.
 He is currently an assistant coach of Seinäjoen Jalkapallokerho (SJK).
 Lehtinen was previously the manager of JJK Jyväskylä.

 Playing career

 Early career

 Lehtinen has previously played for TP-Seinäjoki and was a youth player at English club Peterborough United.
 He returned to TP-Seinäjoki in 2002.

 FC Haka

 Toni signed for FC Haka in 2003.
 He won the Veikkausliiga in 2004 and finished runners up in 2007.
 He finished as the second highest scorer in the Veikkausliiga in 2004, 2007 and 2008 with 11 league goals in each of those seasons.
 He won the Veikkausliiga Rookie of the Year award in 2004.
 He won the Finnish Cup in 2005.

-Levadiakos FC, FC Aarau
+Levadiakos, FC Aarau

-He joined the Greek club Levadiakos FC in the Super League Greece in January 2009, and joined FC Aarau in the Swiss Super League later that year after the Greek season had ended.
+He joined the Greek club Levadiakos in the Super League Greece in January 2009, and joined FC Aarau in the Swiss Super League later that year after the Greek season had ended.